-“The Demon Priest” is a novel in progress that takes place in one of the many worlds accessible from the Halflands—a world of pulp fiction and superheroes.
+“The Demon Priest” is a novel that takes place in one of the many worlds accessible from the Halflands—a world of pulp fiction and superheroes.
 While most of the action occurs in that world, the characters do visit Dream and Twilight, walk the Witch Paths and the Hidden Road, and sail the Blackwater and the Great Lake.

 The Demon Priest started as a slip of the tongue.
 I was telling a friend about the character portraits that I had been creating for my superhero realm using the HeroMachine web app.
 When I got to the one that I called “the Demon Prince”, I tripped up and said “Demon Priest” rather than “Prince”.
 Having made the mistake once, I repeated it several times in the next few minutes.
 At one point, I commented that I’d clearly misspoken—the notion of a demon priest was obviously nonsensical.

 Later that evening, I couldn’t get the image out of my head, so I created an illustration of the Demon Priest.
 Once I had that, the rest was almost inevitable.
 I had a picture of this obviously self-contradictory bit of nonsense, but what if it weren’t nonsensical?
 If a demon priest could exist, what would it be?
 How could it be?